Monthly Movie Night at the CFM

-How does this movie fit with mindfulness?
+How do these movies fit with mindfulness?
 Join us to find out!
 Moderated by CFM staff and special guests, the CFM Movie Night series explores the deeper themes and subject matter of the films, which have been chosen for their connections to mindfulness, meditation, and related topics.

 Free and open to the greater CFM community - please join us!

 Directions to the Center for Mindfulness